Flåm: Sea

-The port can take up to three cruise-ships a day though give a limit of 5000 passengers leaving the ship at a time, in 2020 in was announced they are adding a large (16MVA) power connection allowing ships to turn off their engines whilst docked (known as "Cold ironing") and in May 2025 a contractor was announced.
+The port can take up to three cruise-ships a day, although there is a limit of 5,000 passengers leaving the ship at a time.
+In 2020, it was announced that a large 16MVA power connection was going to be built, allowing ships to turn off their engines while docked (known as "Cold ironing") and in May 2025 a contractor was announced.

 Tourism

-The village of Flåm has since the late 19th century been a tourist destination.
+The village of Flåm has been a tourist destination since the late 19th century.
 It currently receives almost 450,000 visitors a year.
-Most ride the 20 km Flåm Line between Flåm and Myrdal, one of the steepest railway tracks at 1 in 18 (not counting rack railways) in the world.
+Most ride the 20 km Flåm Line between Flåm and Myrdal Station, one of the steepest railway tracks at 1 in 18 (not counting rack railways) in the world.
 There are also a few spirals.
 A former rail station building in Flåm now houses a museum dedicated to the Flåm railway.

 The harbour of Flåm receives some 160 cruise ships per year.

-Complaints about and suggested curbs on tourism
+Issues due to tourism

-Air pollution in Flåm and Geiranger during the cruise season is similar to that of a big city.
+Air pollution in Flåm and nearby Geiranger during the cruise season is similar to that of a big city.
 Cruise traffic in Norway, which is one of the largest exporters of oil in the world, emits more NOx than all road traffic in Norway combined.
-In a 2005 Bergens Tidende article, Kjetil Smørås (a hotel director and chairman of Fjord Norge said that "The cruise traffic pollutes more than several ten thousands of cars, and many of the worst ships sail up here (...) cruise tourists trod down the pristine Norwegian nature, and destroy the foundation for Vestlandet's four entries on Unesco's World Heritage lists".
+In a 2005 Bergens Tidende article, Kjetil Smørås (a hotel director and chairman of Fjord Norge said, "The cruise traffic pollutes more than several ten thousands of cars, and many of the worst ships sail up here (...) cruise tourists trod down the pristine Norwegian nature, and destroy the foundation for Vestlandet's four entries on Unesco's World Heritage lists."

-In 2009, Jens Riisnæs (an author and NRK journalist) said "We have the world's most beautiful nation, we don't need to follow the cruise operators' premises.
+In 2009, Jens Riisnæs (an author and NRK journalist) said, "We have the world's most beautiful nation, we don't need to follow the cruise operators' premises.
 They can go other places with their polluting ships.
 It is unwanted noise."

-In 2009, Dagens Næringsliv said that a report by Vestlandsforskning says that both "Flåm and Geiranger are nearing a limit in capacity.
+In 2009, Dagens Næringsliv said that a report by Vestlandsforskning says that both, "Flåm and Geiranger are nearing a limit in capacity.
 It might be an alternative and rather stand forth as a «relaxed», exclusive and somewhat less of a mass tourism, cruise destination."

-In a 2014 Dagens Næringsliv article, a farmer said that "Previously the smell of summer was that of grass that had been cut.
-Now the smell is of heavy oil".
-Furthermore, "They [a retired couple] talk about fish that has disappeared from the fjord.
+In a 2014 Dagens Næringsliv article, a farmer said, "Previously the smell of summer was that of grass that had been cut.
+Now the smell is of heavy oil."
+A retired couple also talk about fish that have disappeared from the fjord.
 In Norway, cruise ships are permitted to dump overboard their greywater in the postcard-narrow fjord-arms.
 Furthermore, the news article says that defecation in public by tourists, is already a problem; the village's train station has the only public toilets, and 200,000 tourists are expected in the summer season.

-In 2014, tourism professor Arvid Viken said that "it is about time this [type of] tourism is evaluated somewhat more soberly than how it has been done in many municipalities for some years".
-Furthermore, this tourism "has low profit per tourist, but is often associated with considerable costs for" the municipal administrations.
+In 2014, tourism professor Arvid Viken said, "it is about time this [type of] tourism is evaluated somewhat more soberly than how it has been done in many municipalities for some years."
+Furthermore, the tourism "has low profit per tourist, but is often associated with considerable costs for the municipal administrations."